Admissions 2026/2027 have started!

 • ślubowanie (student oath);

-• umowa and regulamin (agreement and payment terms);
+• umowa and regulamin (contract and payment terms);

 Applicants residing outside Poland must, within 7 days: